yaagl/yet-another-anime-game-launcher/README.md

 Use it at your own risk.
 Or enjoying it with a new f2p account.

+## Support

+[Our Discord server](https://discord.gg/HrV52MgSC2) is the **ONLY** place providing support if you have any issue just using this application.

+**DON'T FILE AN ISSUE** unless it's a technical problem coming with a clear root cause.

+> Simply put _My game doesn't launch_ or _I can't login_ without telling any technical detail is not acceptable, please go to the Discord server instead of abusing Github Issues

+**DON'T ASK FOR SUPPORT IN OTHER COMMUNITY**, especially the official one.

 ## Install

 - Go to [Release](https://github.com/3Shain/yet-another-anime-game-launcher/releases/latest) and download the latest version.